-They are also expected to review the complete On-line Evidentia Learning Course: "Medical Evaluation of Suspected Child and Adolescent Sexual Abuse."
-By the end of this year, the fellow should comprehend the level of material presented in the basic textbooks of child abuse pediatrics and develop a much deeper and broader understanding
+They are also expected to review the complete On-line Evidentia Learning Modules on child physical and sexual abuse.
+By the end of this year, the fellow should comprehend the level of material presented in the basic textbooks of child abuse pediatrics and develop a much deeper and broader understanding of several areas of clinical care by reading the medical literature and original studies.
+Much of this deeper learning should be guided by the patients seen.
+We expect the fellows to regularly search the medical literature for guidance on the care of their patients and to make the use of evidence-based medicine a life-long practice.

 During this year the fellows are closely supervised in the performance of the consults and clinic visits.
-They must review with the supervising faculty or senior fellow the symptoms, diagnosis, therapy and potential complications of their patients.
-They are asked to remain closely supervised until they have demonstrated competence as judged by evaluations and the program director.
-By the end of the year they should have attained competence in most of child abuse pediatrics areas.
+They must review with the supervising faculty or senior fellow the symptoms, diagnosis, therapy, and potential complications of their patients.
+They are asked to remain closely supervised until they have demonstrated competence as judged by evaluations and the Program Director.
+By the end of the year, they should have attained competence in most of child abuse pediatrics areas.